 Some of their products are also made in Fair Trade Certified™ factories.
 You can shop their Fairtrade options using the filter on their website or by checking the product description.

-prAna’s Corporate responsibility;
+prAna’s Corporate responsibility

-With a commitment to outfitting our adventures with respect for the planet and its people, prAna has successfully eliminated over 20 million plastic bags from their packaging and is working to deliver 100% of their styles entirely plastic-free by the Fall of 2021.
+With a commitment to outfitting our adventures with respect for the planet and its people, prAna has successfully eliminated over 20 million plastic bags from its packaging and is working to deliver 100% of their styles entirely plastic-free by the Fall of 2021.

 They’ve also diverted 44k+ pounds of garment waste from the landfill thanks to The Renewal Workshop, and are committed to making diversity, equality, and inclusion (DEI) a central part of their company through initiatives like the Venture Out Project which leads outdoor journeys for the LGBTQ+ community.